iiab/iiab/roles/nginx/README.md

       * sugarizer
       * wordpress

    3. These support Apache but ***NOT*** "Native" NGINX.
 They use a "Shim" to [proxy_pass](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) from NGINX to Apache on port 8090.
-See [roles/3-base-server/tasks/main.yml#L11](../3-base-server/tasks/main.yml#L11) for a list of these IIAB Apps/Services, that auto-enable Apache.
+See [roles/3-base-server/tasks/main.yml#L11](../3-base-server/tasks/main.yml#L11) for a list of IIAB Apps/Services that auto-enable Apache.
-      * cups ?
+      * cups [*, shim not yet in place.]
       * elgg
       * lokole
       * moodle